gmcgoldr/algorand-tut/docs/transactions.md

 In normal operations,
 your account private keys will be managed by a wallet and accessed with `kmd`.
-The following code snippet looks up the wallet id as managed by `kmd`, and then makes a request to `kmd` to get the first account's address in the wallet.
+The following code snippet looks up a wallet in `kmd`, and then makes a request to `kmd` to get the first account's address in the wallet.

 ```python